Kunming Travel Guide

 Kunming © Emitchan

-Kunming is known as the 'city of eternal spring' due to its pleasant climate and attractive setting amongst limestone hills and large lakes.
+Kunming is known as the 'city of eternal spring' due to its pleasant climate and attractive setting among limestone hills and large lakes.
 It is the capital of the Yunnan province in southern China.
-The city of Kunming is home to over six million people and encompasses an ancient city (which used to be fortified), a modern commercial district, a university, and residential areas.
-It is one of China's major tourism cities.
+The city of Kunming is home to more than six million people and encompasses an ancient city (which used to be fortified), a modern commercial district, a university campus, and residential areas.
+It is one of China's major tourism cities and has lots to offer visitors.
 The city is also an important hub for transportation and trade, as it is linked to Vietnam by rail and to Laos and Burma by road.

 Become our Kunming Travel Expert